somenath203/Air-Quality-Predictor/README.md

 ## Installation and Usage

 ### Step 1:
-In order to run this project locally, we first need to NodeJS and Python installed in our system.
+In order to run this project locally, you first need to NodeJS and Python installed in our system.

 Link to download NodeJS: https://nodejs.org/en